xreejal/xreejal/README.md

 ![Coding Animation](https://media.tenor.com/vTNxZtc3EoMAAAAM/dragonite-pokemon.gif)

-Full-stack developer with an interest in building scalable applications and exploring emerging technologies.
-Currently expanding my knowledge in embedded systems while strengthening my foundation across the development stack.
-Seeking opportunities to contribute to innovative projects and collaborate with talented teams.
+Hey, I am seeking opportunities to contribute to innovative projects and collaborate with talented teams.
 Always excited to learn, build, and make an impact.

 ## Languages